klamping/UIRegression/exercises/3-PhantomCSS.md

 Lucky, PhantomCSS is tied directly in to CasperJS/PhantomJS, so all of the functionality of those two frameworks is available.

 1. Switch over to 'add-ons.html' in your browser.
-2. Create a new file titled 'phantom-addons.js'
+2. In your editor, open the 'phantom-addons.js' file.
 3. Again, load PhantomCSS and start CasperJS.
 4. Since we're trying